I was not as discontented as my Earl. Even so, I had my troubles.

 When next we was on the roof there came a strange hum from the citie.
 I heared a sound my lord sayt were trumpets.

-Even as my lord made haste to a high part, others hasted towards him.
+Even as my lord made haste to a higher part, others hasted towards him.
 One called that the King of Scots was now our King too!

 A procession of lords, councillors and all had come from White-Hall.
 The Lord Mayor met them at the Lud-Gate and sayt they could enter his citie.
 Which they did, stopping along the ways so Mr Secretary [Sir Robert Cecil] could read the proclamation.